I wish I had paid attention

 All the unfinished portraits

-I buried it under the willow tree
+I buried them under the willow tree

 with a poem-full of broken rhymes.